 We look forward to your participation at the Grodins Graduate Research Symposium.
 Please contact the committee if you have any questions.

-Please note the following important deadlines for RSVP and submission of your Abstract and Paper:
+Please note the following important deadline for your 1-page paper submission:

 Please refer to the following pages for templates and guidelines/hints related to formatting your research paper, poster, or giving an oral presentation.